andymwat/GBEmu/README.md

 GBEmu is a simple Nintendo Gameboy (DMG) emulator written in C++, using SDL for the GUI.
 It can boot a few ROM-only and MBC 1 games, albeit very slowly.

 ## Features
+ - Passes all tests in blargg's cpu_instrs ROM
  - Nearly complete MBC 1 support
  - Partial GPU emulation
  - CPU stepping and breakpoints